millejosh/PokemonGo-Bot/README.md

       -m MODE, --mode MODE                              Set farming Mode for the bot ('all', 'poke', 'farm') --maxstep MAX_STEP                            Set the steps around your initial location(DEFAULT 5 mean 25 cells around your location)
-      -c CP, --cp                                   Set the CP to transfer or lower (eg. 100 will transfer CP0-99) -d, --debug                                   Debug Mode
+      -c CP, --cp                                   Set the CP to transfer or lower (eg. 100 will transfer CP0-99) --firsttrans                                  transfers all your duplicated pokemons, leaving only highest CP of type -d, --debug                                   Debug Mode
       -t, --test                                    Only parse the specified location